 In the fall of 2018, this information was released as part of an overall Climate and Culture report as written from the data from a student, faculty, and staff survey.
-Once complete, the 2020 report will be available on the Equity & Inclusion web site.
+Once complete, the 2021 report will be available in a reports section of the Equity & Inclusion web site.